Tet Offensive: Troop request

-During the first two weeks of February, Generals Westmoreland and Wheeler communicated as to the necessity for reinforcements or troop increases in Vietnam.
-Westmoreland insisted that he only needed those forces either in-country or already scheduled for deployment and he was puzzled by the sense of unwarranted urgency in Wheeler's queries.
+During the first two weeks of February, Generals Westmoreland and Wheeler exchanged messages regarding the necessity for reinforcements or troop increases in Vietnam.
+Westmoreland insisted he only needed those forces either in-country or already scheduled for deployment and he was puzzled by the sense of unwarranted urgency in Wheeler's queries.
 Westmoreland was tempted, however, when Wheeler emphasized that the White House might loosen restraints and allow operations in Laos, Cambodia, or possibly even North Vietnam itself.
-On 8 February, Westmoreland responded that he could use another division "if operations in Laos are authorized".
+On 8 February, Westmoreland responded he could use another division "if operations in Laos are authorized".
 Wheeler responded by challenging Westmoreland's assessment of the situation, pointing out dangers that his on-the-spot commander did not consider palpable, concluding: "In summary, if you need more troops, ask for them."

 Wheeler's promptings were influenced by the severe strain imposed upon the U.S. military by the Vietnam commitment, which had been undertaken without mobilizing its reserve forces.
 The Joint Chiefs had repeatedly requested national mobilization, not only to prepare for a possible intensification of the war but also to ensure that the nation's strategic reserve did not become depleted.
 By obliquely ordering Westmoreland to demand more forces, Wheeler was attempting to solve two pressing problems.
 In comparison with MACV's previous communications, which had been full of confidence, optimism, and resolve, Westmoreland's 12 February request for 10,500 troops was much more urgent: "which I desperately need ... time is of the essence".
 On 13 February, 10,500 previously authorized U.S. airborne troops and marines were dispatched to South Vietnam.
 The Joint Chiefs then played their hand, advising President Johnson to turn down MACV's requested division-sized reinforcement unless he called up some 1,234,001 marine and army reservists.